 Leukemia and its treatment often cause side effects.
 In addition to treatment to slow, stop, or eliminate the disease, an important part of care is relieving a person’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting the patient with his or her physical, emotional, and social needs.

-Supportive care can help a person at any stage of illness.
+Palliative care is any treatment that focuses on reducing symptoms, improving quality of life, and supporting patients and their families.
+Any person, regardless of age or type and stage of cancer, may receive palliative care.
+It works best when palliative care is started as early as needed in the cancer treatment process.
 People often receive treatment for the leukemia and treatment to ease side effects at the same time.
 In fact, patients who receive both often have less severe symptoms, better quality of life, and report they are more satisfied with treatment.

-Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and supportive care options.
-And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it is addressed as quickly as possible.
+Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and palliative care options.
+And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it can be addressed as quickly as possible.
 Learn more about palliative care.

 The goal of treatment is to relieve any symptoms from CLL and to reduce the amount of remaining CLL as much as possible.
 A complete remission (CR) occurs when the doctor cannot find any evidence of leukemia remaining after repeated testing.
 A partial remission (PR) is when there is some leukemia remaining.

-The goal of newer, more intensive treatments is to destroy more cancer cells in the hope of lengthening a person’s life.
+The goal of newer, more intensive treatments or targeted therapies is to destroy more cancer cells in the hope of lengthening a person’s life.
 In the future, the definition of a CR in CLL is likely to change with advances in technology.
 For example, some sensitive tests can find very small levels of the abnormal DNA changes specific to CLL.
 When these sensitive tests can no longer find any CLL, it is called a molecular remission.